OSGeo/PROJ-JNI/README.md

   * [Example](./example)

 **WARNING:** the `kortforsyningen` namespace in package name, module name, Maven artifact, _etc._ is temporary.
-The final name will be selected later, tentatively in December 2019.
+The final name will be selected later.

 ## Prerequites: